‘A different Christmas’: World leaders warn that the coronavirus will put holiday celebrations in jeopardy

 President Trump has accused Democratic presidential challenger Joe Biden of wanting to cancel Christmas, though the candidate has not spoken publicly on the issue.

 The outcome of Canada’s October Thanksgiving indicates that even smaller gatherings can contribute to the spread of the virus.
-Officials in at least three provinces and the federal government linked a rise in covid-19 cases to the holiday.
+Officials in at least three provinces and the federal government linked a rise in coronavirus cases to the holiday.

-“It’s frustrating knowing that unless we are really, really careful, there may not be the kinds of family gatherings we want to have at Christmas,” Canadian Prime Minister Justin Trudeau said during a national address on Tuesday.
+“It’s frustrating knowing that unless we are really, really careful, there may not be the kinds of family gatherings we want to have at Christmas,” Canadian Prime Minister Justin Trudeau said during a national address Tuesday.

-With well-over a month to go until the Christmas, there are signs that it will be a muted affair in many parts of Europe.
-Cities in Britain, the Czech Republic and Germany have announced that they will cancel traditional Christmas markets due to the pandemic.
+With well over a month to go until Christmas, there are signs that it will be a muted affair in many parts of Europe.
+Cities in Britain, the Czech Republic and Germany have announced that they will cancel traditional Christmas markets because of the pandemic.

-Even in the Vatican, the center of the Catholic Church, changes are underway: officials said this week that attendance for Pope Francis’ Christmas Mass will be limited, citing the surge in new cases in Italy.
+Even in the Vatican, the center of the Catholic Church, changes are underway: Officials said this week that attendance for Pope Francis’ Christmas Mass will be limited, citing the surge in new cases in Italy.

 But some health experts suggest that far more restrictions may be necessary.
 Andreas Westerfellhaus, Germany’s commissioner for nursing care, said this week that families should consider celebrating in “shifts” to avoid spread the virus to the vulnerable.